Sadhu: Festive gatherings

-Kumbh Mela, a mass-gathering of sadhus from all parts of India, takes place every three years at one of four points along sacred rivers in India, including the holy river Ganges.
-In 2007 it was held in Nasik, Maharashtra.
+Kumbh Mela, a mass gathering of sadhus from all parts of India, takes place every three years at one of four points along sacred rivers throughout India.
+In 2007, it was held in Nasik, Maharashtra.
 Peter Owen-Jones filmed one episode of "Extreme Pilgrim" there during this event.
 It took place again in Haridwar in 2010.
 Sadhus of all sects join in this reunion.
 Millions of non-sadhu pilgrims also attend the festivals, and the Kumbh Mela is the largest gathering of human beings for a single religious purpose on the planet.
 The Kumbh Mela of 2013 started on 14 January of that year at Allahabad.
 At the festival, sadhus appear in large numbers, including those "completely naked with ash-smeared bodies, [who] sprint into the chilly waters for a dip at the crack of dawn".